-When Pope Francis praised Thomas Merton (born on this day, January 31st in 1915) in his recent speech to Congress, many had never heard of the Trappist monk who was a prolific author of over 60 books.
-He is known for his deep, reflective interior life which led him to inter-religious dialogue with people such as the Dalai Lama, Thich Nhat Hanh and D. T. Suzuki.
+Thomas Merton was born on this day, January 31st in 1915.
+A Trappist monk and prolific author of over 60 books, Merton is known for his deep, reflective interior life which led him to inter-religious dialogue with people such as the Dalai Lama, Thich Nhat Hanh and D. T. Suzuki.

 His is the spirit evoked by the Apostle Paul in 1 Corinthians 9 as he first credentializes himself as an apostle, only to set it aside for his greater love for people.
 Paul, like Christ did not require that people fit a certain mold in order to be acceptable.
 As Michael Green wrote in his book To Corinth With Love